What is Badger Voters?

-The base fee for a request is $25.
+Voter lists and custom requests have a base fee of $25.
 Additionally, there is a fee of $5 for every thousand records returned by the request, rounded up to a thousand if less than one thousand, or to the nearest thousand if more.
 The fee is capped at $12,500.
 If the request would cost more than that amount, it will instead cost $12,500.

-Custom requests may incur an additional charge of $75 per half hour of development time required to complete the request.
+Custom requests incur an additional charge of $75 per half hour of development time required to complete the request.
 Requests requiring less than fifteen minutes will not be charged this fee.
 Because data is continuously updated in our statewide database; quotes for custom requests expire 30 days after the estimate is entered in your account and will be removed from the customer view.

-For the subscription, you will have to pay the full base fee for the initial request, plus a $25 fee for the subscription.
+Subscriptions are available for the absentee data section only.
+Cost includes the full base fee for the initial request, plus a $25 fee for the subscription.
 However, updates to that subscription will only cost $5 for every thousand new records.
-There is no base fee for updates to records already purchased, if there are no new records in the data set.
+There is a $5 base fee for updates to records already purchased, if there are no new records in the data set.
 Absentee subscriptions expire 365-days after the initial purchase date.

 How do I get my data removed from the list?